Economy of Croatia: Pre-20th century

 In 1941 the Independent State of Croatia (NDH), a World War II puppet state of Germany and Italy, was established in parts of Axis-occupied Yugoslavia.
 The economic system of NDH was based on the concept of "Croatian socialism".
 The main characteristic of the new system was the concept of a planned economy with high levels of state involvement in economic life.
 The fulfillment of basic economic interests was primarily ensured with measures of repression.
 All large companies were placed under state control and the property of the regime's national enemies was nationalized.
 Its currency was the NDH kuna.
 The Croatian State Bank was the central bank, responsible for issuing currency.
 As the war progressed the government kept printing more money and its amount in circulation was rapidly increasing, resulting in high inflation rates.

-After World War II, the new Communist Party of Yugoslavia resorted to a command economy on the Soviet model of rapid industrial development.
-In accordance with the socialist plan, mainly companies in the pharmaceutical industry, the food industry and the consumer goods industry were founded in Croatia.
-Metal and heavy industry was mainly promoted in Bosnia and Serbia.
+After the NDH was expelled from Croatia during World War II, the new Communist Party of Yugoslavia converted to a command economy on the Soviet model of rapid industrial development.
+In accordance with the communist plan, mainly companies in the pharmaceutical industry, the food industry and the consumer goods industry were founded in Croatia.
+Metal and heavy industry was mainly promoted in nearby Bosnia and Serbia.
 By 1948 almost all domestic and foreign-owned capital had been nationalized.
 The industrialization plan relied on high taxation, fixed prices, war reparations, Soviet credits, and export of food and raw materials.
 Forced collectivization of agriculture was initiated in 1949.
-At that time 94% of agricultural land was privately owned, and by 1950 96% was under the control of the social sector.
-A rapid improvement of food production and the standard of living was expected, but due to bad results the program was abandoned three years later.
+At that time 94% of agricultural land was privately owned, and by 1950 nearly 96% was under the control of the public sector.
+A rapid improvement of food production and the standard of living was expected, but due to adverse results the program was abandoned three years later.

-Throughout the 1950s Croatia experienced rapid urbanization.
-Decentralization came in 1965 and spurred growth of several sectors including the prosperous tourist industry.
-SR Croatia was, after SR Slovenia, the second most developed republic in Yugoslavia with a ~55% higher GDP per capita than the Yugoslav average, generating 31.5% of Yugoslav GDP or $30.1Bn in 1990.
-Croatia and Slovenia accounted for nearly half of the total Yugoslav GDP, and this was reflected in the overall standard of living.
+Throughout the 1950s, the Socialist Republic of Croatia experienced rapid urbanization.
+In 1965, its national economy decentralized which spurred growth of several sectors including a prosperous tourist industry.
+Following its northern neighbor, the Socialist Republic of Slovenia, Croatia had the second-highest GDP-per-capita from 1953 to 1989.
+It generated 41% higher GDP-per-capita than the Yugoslav average.
+Croatia generated 28.5% of Yugoslav GDP or $37.05billion in 1990.
+Croatia and Slovenia accounted for nearly half of the total Yugoslav GDP and reflected a significantly higher standard of living.
 In the mid-1960s, Yugoslavia lifted emigration restrictions and the number of emigrants increased rapidly.
-In 1971 224,722 workers from Croatia were employed abroad, mostly in West Germany.
-Foreign remittances contributed $2 billion annually to the economy by 1990.
-Profits gained through Croatia's industry were used to develop poor regions in other parts of former Yugoslavia, leading to Croatia contributing much more to the federal Yugoslav economy than it gained in return.
-This, coupled with austerity programs and hyperinflation in the 1980s, led to discontent in both Croatia and Slovenia which eventually fuelled political movements calling for independence.
+In 1971, nearly 224,722 workers from Croatia were employed abroad, mostly in West Germany.
+Foreign remittances contributed $2 billion annually to the Croatian economy by 1990.
+Profits gained through this industry were used to develop poor regions in other parts of former Yugoslavia, leading to Croatia contributing much more to the federal Yugoslav economy than it gained in return.
+This, coupled with austerity programs and hyperinflation in the 1980s, led to discontent in both Croatia and Slovenia which eventually fueled its independence movement.